atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

     });

 ## Summary Service
-Summary Service will be used to give details about the statistics and, **if the user field is present**info about the user's preferences.
+Summary Service will be used to give details about the statistics and, **if the user field is present**info about the user's preferences in a given date range.
 Example result:

     [ {